Edwin Norris: Biography

-E. Norris also worked on Assyrian culture with major contributions.
-He deciphered the Assyrian lion weights from Nineveh and he discovered the weight measurement system of this civilisation and established conversions in 1853 and started the Assyrian Dictionary.
-This uncompleted work is one of his more well known works outside Cornwall and widely considered a landmark in the history of cuneiform.
+Norris also worked on Assyrian culture with major contributions.
+On behalf of the Royal Asiatic Society, he correspond with Henry Creswicke Rawlinson from 1838, and oversaw the publication of Rawlinsons's work on the Behistun Inscription in 1847 and 1851, including designing a cuneiform typeface and making corrections.
+He also assisted with Rawlinsons's work on the British Museum's collection (Cuneiform Inscriptions of Western Asia, 1861–1866).
+He independently deciphered the Assyrian lion weights from Nineveh and he discovered the weight measurement system of this civilisation and established conversions in 1853.
+He also started the Assyrian Dictionary; this uncompleted work is one of his more well known works outside Cornwall and widely considered a landmark in the history of cuneiform.
 The work was meant to further the study of the cuneiform inscriptions of Assyria and Babylonia but was unfinished at the time of his death in 1872.